Pivotality, twisted centres and the anti-double of a Hopf monad: Pivotal structures and twisted centres

-\begin{proof} The first claim is an immediate consequence of the unitality of the action.
-Suppose that $H \cong \blank \otimes A$ is an equivalence.
-By Theorem~\ref{thm: rigidity_yields_adjoints}, $A$ must be invertible.
-If conversely $A$ is invertible, the same theorem shows that $\blank \otimes A$ is an equivalence of categories. \end{proof}
+with \( A = F(1) \in \ZCat{C}[R]\).
+As a consequence, \(F\) is an equivalence if and only if \(A\) is invertible as an object of \(\cat C\). \end{proposition} \begin{proof} The first claim is an immediate consequence of the unitality of the action.
+Suppose that \(H \cong \blank \otimes A\) is an equivalence.
+By Proposition~\ref{prop: rigidity_yields_adjoints}, \(A\) must be invertible.
+If conversely \(A\) is invertible, the same result shows that \(\blank \otimes A\) is an equivalence of categories. \end{proof} Notice in particular that by the above result two functors \(F, G\from \ZCat C \to \ZCat{C}[R]\) of left module categories are naturally isomorphic if and only if $F(1) \cong G(1)$.